splanck/vc/docs/optimization.md

 reduces call overhead and allows the following passes to fold the resulting expression.

+If the optimizer cannot open the source file referenced by a candidate function, a warning is printed and the call remains non-inline.

 Constant folding evaluates arithmetic instructions whose operands are constant values, replacing them with a single constant instruction.
 Support now includes the long double operations `IR_LFADD`, `IR_LFSUB`, `IR_LFMUL` and